aspose-3d/Aspose.3D-Products/3d/en/tutorial/transform-scene-geometries/_index.md

 <br />
 {{< app/3d/tutorial >}}
-//ExSummary: Please check the following code to find out how To transform scene's geometries, you can modify the code and run it directly in your browser.
+//ExSummary: Please check the following code to find out how to transform scene's geometries, you can modify the code and run it directly in your browser.
 //ExStepSummary:0: The following code shows how to create a box and transform it.
 //ExStepImage:0:step-1.png
 //ExStepSummary:1: The following code shows how to scale the box proportionally.